mohummudh/stories/README.md

 # Stories - still in dev

-**Share authentic stories from your life**
+**Write in peace**

-A minimal, beautiful writing platform where you can create accounts and publish authentic life stories for public reading.
+A super simple place to write.

 ---

 ## Tell a story

-Clean, distraction-free writing with powerful features to help you craft and share your stories.
+Clean, distraction-free writing with powerful features to help you craft your writing/stories.

 ### Simple Start
 ![Getting started with Stories](docs/start.png)